nkymark/nkymark.github.io/_pages/photos.md

   - url: /assets/Photos/Ceiling.jpg
     image_path: /assets/Photos/Ceiling.jpg
     title: "Interesting soundproofing panels on the ceiling of a jazz bar in Kuala Lumpur, Malaysia (2019)."

+  - url: /assets/Photos/InnsbruckTrain.jpg
+    image_path: /assets/Photos/InnsbruckTrain.jpg
+    title: "The Alps, trains, and a jet in the sky.
+What’s not to love?
+Innsbruck, Austria (2018)."

+  - url: /assets/Photos/Alps.jpg
+    image_path: /assets/Photos/Alps.jpg
+    title: "On top of the Alps in Innsbruck, Austria (2018)."
 ---

 I enjoy photography and here are some of the photos that I have taken during my travels.
 This page will be updated continuously as my collection increases :)